Judy Wilson-Smith

 I offer the first session free of charge; its an opportunity to find out if we feel we can work together.

-I may be able to offer concession fees for those on low incomes.
+I may be able to offer concession fees for those on low incomes and key workers.

 You can bring your therapy to an end at any time, but I ask that you give at least one week's notice so that we can bring the work and our therapeutic relationship to a respectful end.